skorokithakis/goatfish/README.md

 go through the objects in your model and perform a save() in each of them.
 Convenience functions to populate single indexes will be provided shortly.

-Caveat: The code for indexes hasn't been pushed yet, it will be very soon.

 License
 -------